nickolastheodoulou/code-assist/README.md

 ## Features

+### 0. Effortless Prompt Redaction

+**Streamline Your Security Practices with Ease**: Code Prompt Assist introduces a revolutionary approach to maintaining confidentiality in your coding environment.
+Our Effortless Prompt Redaction feature allows you to define rules for automatically redacting sensitive information like API keys or personal identifiers from your code.
+This not only saves time but also significantly enhances the security of your development process.
+With a few simple configurations, you can ensure that your code remains clean and compliant, free from unintended exposure of critical data.

 ### 1. Effortless Code Solutions

 **Save Time and Simplify Your Workflow:** Code Prompt Assist streamlines your coding process by generating code solutions automatically.
 Just input your file paths and ticket information, and watch as Code Prompt Assist efficiently crafts solutions tailored to your project’s specific needs.